gelaws-hub/c2c-ctf-2025/README.md

 I noticed some of the challanges are not cannot be opened especially the web ones, so we can't do anything about it

-I Managed to get to top 14 but not sure if I'm going for the finals since it will be in the USA.
-I don't have the money lol
+I Managed to get to top 14, hopefully I will be able to go to the finals